 What the Texas Fair Housing Act Covers

-Also known as Chapter 301 of the Government Code, this act is a law protecting people from housing discrimination because of their race, color, religion, sex, national origin, disability, or familial status when they are trying to rent or buy real estate in the state of Texas.
+Also known as Chapter 301 of the Government Code, this act is a law protecting people from discrimination because of their race, color, religion, sex, national origin, disability, or familial status when they are trying to rent or buy real estate in the state of Texas.

 A landlord looking at a lease agreement with a family